 In 2005, the CGI of The Lion, The Witch and the Wardrobe would have been enough to impress.
 Now it’s showing it’s age a little.
 (Characters don’t look fully integrated with the background scenery.)
 But if you enjoy watching strange creatures running towards each other then doing hand-to-hand combat, this movie is for you.

-During this battle, I started to side with the White Witch.
+During this big struggle, I started to side with the White Witch.
 Tilda Swinton has great costume, great hair, her own fake lion’s mane (or maybe it’s meant to be real) and she gets lots of low angle shots which allow her to show her power.
 Whatever you say about this White Witch, she knows what she wants and she goes for it.
 She ain’t no bitch of the patriarchy.

 For Peter, Susan and Lucy, their experience in Narnia is a run-of-the-mill coming-of-age story in which they discover their true power.